whattheydontteachyouatstanfordbusinessschool.com

 What They Don’t Teach You at Stanford Business School (at Harvard Law)

-Posted by Larry Chiang
+Unedited by Larry Chiang

 By Paul Thomson (OC), Contributing Writer Harbus

-Issue date: 4/6/09 Section: Features
+Issue date: 4/6/09 Section: Features (see the orignal at Harvard Business School)

 “Do you remember when you first heard of Harvard Business School?
 I found out from my Dad’s bookshelf.
 He had a bookshelf full of boring books about golf and amongst them was one entitled: What they don’t teach you at Harvard Business School.
 It was many years before I became interested in what they do actually teach you at Harvard Business School.
 The anti-HBS book basically comes down to 2 things – sales and how to read people.”